njonesnd19/njonesnd19.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student in the Laboratory for Information and Decision Systems (LIDS) at MIT, advised by [Professor Eytan Modiano](https://modiano.mit.edu/).
-My research involves modeling and analyzing complex theoretical problems in communication networks, with an emphasis on optimization and proving results in network control and performance.
+My research involves modeling and analyzing theoretical problems in communication networks, with an emphasis on optimization and network control.
 I am particularly interested in wireless networks and new challenges that arise with increasing mobile connectivity and real-time network applications.
-I am currently investigating the role of software defined networking (SDN) in multi-domain and possibly heterogeneous networks, and how SDN can improve end-to-end quality of service guarantees for different classes of traffic.
+I am currently investigating the role of software defined networking (SDN) in multi-domain heterogeneous networks, and how SDN can improve end-to-end quality of service guarantees for different traffic classes.

+I received my Master's degree from MIT in Electrical Engineering and Computer Science in 2022.
+Before joining MIT, I received my Bachelor's degree in Electrical Engineering from the University of Notre Dame in 2019.

 My expected graduation is fall 2025, and I am currently looking for an internship position for summer 2023.

-In my spare time I enjoy running and hiking, and hope to complete all 48 New Hampshire 4000 footers before graduation.
+In my spare time I enjoy running, traveling, and hiking in the New Hampshire White Mountains.

 Publications
 ======

-some publications

-Getting started
+## Papers

+	* N. Jones and E. Modiano, "Minimizing Age of Information in Spatially Distributed Wireless Networks".
+Accepted to IEEE INFOCOM 2023.
+	* V. Tripathi, N. Jones, and E. Modiano, "Fresh-CSMA: A Distributed Protocol for Minimizing Age of Information".
+Accepted to IEEE INFOCOM 2023. [[arXiv](https://arxiv.org/abs/2212.03087)].

+## SM Thesis

+	* N. Jones, "Optimizing Random Access for Information Freshness in Spatially Distributed Wireless Networks".
+MIT EECS SM Thesis. [[download](http://njonesnd19.github.io/files/sm_thesis.pdf)].

+Resume
 ======

-some more stuff
+Find the latest version of my resume [here](http://njonesnd19.github.io/files/resume.pdf).